loginom/loginom-help-en-omegat/data/workflow/ports/README.md

 ![ ](./../../images/icons/app/node/ports/inputs-optional/table_inactive.svg)
 .
 No link with another port can be established for such port.

-> **Note**: The color-coded indication of the ports of variables, connections and the ports with undefined data structure is similar to the one analyzed above.
+> **Note**: The color-coded indication of the ports of variables, connections and the ports with undefined data structure is similar to the one analysed above.

 ## Linking of Ports